 What Is A Vestibular Therapy Assessment?

 Since vestibular disorders have various causes, it is crucial to trace their roots.
 You will be required to undergo an initial non-invasive test that helps identify the cause of your problem.
-The test would include:
+The test would include the following:

 - Balance test